prayagnshah/Sound-Extraction/README.md

 ## Usage

 1. Run sound_extraction.py to get the extracted audio files.
-You need to set the path where the downloaded files are there.
+You need to set the working directory where the downloaded files are located.
 Here is an example:

     python sound_extraction.py -r "/path/to/original/audio/files" -o "/path/to/output/folder" -c "/path/to/csv/file" -s "site_name"